WeiJian123-tech/DawnTrades/README.md

-# DawnTrades

 DawnTrades is a stock charting Java program that is intended to assist with trading publicly available common stock.

-Java and the Java Library xChart is utilized for the creation of DawnTrades due to the relative ease and convienence of making fast programs with graphs/charts.
+Java and the Java Library xChart is utilized for the creation of DawnTrades due to the relative ease and convenience of making fast programs with graphs/charts.

 Please make sure that you have version Java 8 or higher and the latest xChart update to be able to run this program effectively.

 Currently, the development of this working prototype does not have all the features that are going to be present in the final non-prototype build.
-All features, User Interfaces (U.I.), and methodologies are subject to change during development and improvements of this and future working prototypes.
+All features, User Interfaces (U.I.), and methodologies are subject to change during the development and improvement of this and future working prototypes.
 DawnTrades currently has:

 * A simple static graph that shows the stock price of a single stock ticker.